 As summer continued and attention shifted away from the pandemic to the demonstrations taking place across the country in the wake of George Floyd’s death, COA searched for opportunities to be more inclusive in its comfort meal program by engaging small, African American owned businesses the program.

 In July, C&M BBQ Grille and Chef Anthony Jordan joined COA’s comfort meal program, providing barbeque, grilled chicken, greens, potato salad, meatloaf and more to seniors in Hamilton County.

-Cecil and Mary Soloman – the C and M of C&M BBQ Grille – are no strangers to serving older adults in the community.
+Cecil and Mary Solomon – the C and M of C&M BBQ Grille – are no strangers to serving older adults in the community.
 Cecil Soloman is a driver for Cincinnati Area Senior Services (CASS), taking older adults to the grocery store and other outings.

-“This is personal for me,” Soloman said.
+“This is personal for me,” Solomon said.
 “When the [Hamilton County Senior Services] levy was up, I went and spoke up about how much its needed.
 Seniors are vulnerable.
 I’m a heartbeat away from having someone drive me!”

-Participating in COA’s meal program has been a blessing, Soloman said.
+Participating in COA’s meal program has been a blessing, Solomon said.
 He has not been driving for CASS since the pandemic started, but that means he has time to help Mary in the kitchen preparing extra meals for COA.

 For Chef Anthony Jordan, COA’s meal program is an opportunity to “stand in the gap” and help older adults through the pandemic.

 A Certified Personal Chef, Jordan has led cooking classes for older adults and children through the Cincinnati Recreation Commission, Center for Closing the Health Gap and Cincinnati State University.

 “For me personally, this connection and collaboration with COA is huge,” Jordan said.
 “These are our people, our elders.
 COA stands in the gap [to help older adults] and I want to emulate that.”